corliss5156/serverless-upload/Readme.md

 After creating the secrets, you will need to allow the Cloud Function access to the secrets.
 [Grand access to Cloud Function](https://cloud.google.com/functions/docs/configuring/secrets) The 'email address(es) of the members to add.' is just your Cloud Function's service account.
 This step only allows the Cloud Function to access the secrets stored on Secrets Manager.

-## Functionality

-The Cloud Function performs the following steps:

-1. Authenticate with Google Drive using the provided credentials and scopes.

-2. Retrieve the ID of the "Uploaded" folder in Google Drive.

-3. List files in Google Drive that match the criteria (files with names starting with "Chapter" and not in the "Uploaded" folder).

-4. Identify chapters to be uploaded today based on the current date and a predefined target date.

-5. Check if the identified chapters have already been uploaded to Google Drive.

-6. Notify the Telegram chat about any chapters that have not been uploaded today.

 ## Additional Information